lewisdecarolis19/GithubUtilizationMetrics/PowerBI Model/README.md

 The BI model consists of nine tables.
 These tables include a:

-- Set of four tables containing GitHub data imported into PowerBI by the spreadsheet
+- Set of four tables containing GitHub data extracted with a [Python script](https://github.com/lewisdecarolis19/GithubUtilizationMetrics/blob/main/Get_GitHub_Data.py)
   - Pull Requests, PR Comments, Commits, and Contributors
 - GH Contributions table that merges and appends the aforementioned four tables
   - This table is used to easily visualize the repository summary data